Find Affordable College Courses

 $28,700 Average Tuition & Fees

 Our 2023 rankings named Webster University the best value school in the Plains States Region for natural resources conservation students.
-Located in the large suburb of Saint Louis, Webster is a private not-for-profit college with a medium-sized student population.
+Located in the large suburb of Saint Louis, Webster is a private not-for-profit school with a moderately-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Webster are $28,700 a year.